JosephRedfern/PyVMU/docs/index.rst

 Introduction
 ------------
-VarienseVMU is a Python-based toolkit for interfacing with the VMU931 IMU device.
+PyVMU is a Python-based toolkit for interfacing with the Varience VMU931 IMU device.

 It supports communication with, and parsing of the VMU931 data streams.

 Usage
 -----
-.. automodule:: variensevmu.vmu931
+.. automodule:: pyvmu.vmu931
 .. autoclass:: VMU931Parser
     :members:

     .. automethod:: __init__

-.. automodule:: variensevmu.messages